mashburnj/mashburnj.github.io/research.md

 # Research

 Free probability theory is the study of non-commutative random variables.
-This includes literal random structures whose multiplication is non-commutative, such as random matrices; it also includes objects that are merely interpreted as random variables, namely linear operators over a Hilbert space, whose "expected value" is defined by a positive linear functional over the entire algebra of operators.
+This includes literal random structures whose multiplication is non-commutative, such as random matrices; it also includes objects that are merely interpreted as random variables, such as linear operators over a Hilbert space, where "expected value" is defined by a positive linear functional over the entire algebra of operators.

 My personal interests in free probability are three-fold:

-*    Applications to random matrix theory (and in turn, their applications to data science, particularly in solving the so-called "curse of dimensionality.")
+*    Applications to random matrix theory (and in turn, their applications to data science, particularly in dimension-reduction techniques).
-*    Applications to operator algebras, namely von Neumann algebras.
+*    Applications to operator algebras, particularly namely von Neumann algebras.
 *    Combinatorial interpretations of free probability (such as free and Boolean cumulants) using lattice paths and non-crossing partitions.

 ## Preprint Articles